devonfw-forge/Chionophile/actions/README.md

  3. should_delete is true
  4. body_field_for_delete is "id"
  5. The program looks for the "id" field in the previous response
- 6. If delete_end_slash is true makes a DELETE request with this URL: **/visitormanagement/v1/visitor/123/**
+ 6. If delete_end_slash is true, it makes a DELETE request with this URL: **/visitormanagement/v1/visitor/123/**
- 7. If delete_end_slash is false makes a DELETE request with this URL: **/visitormanagement/v1/visitor/123**
+ 7. If delete_end_slash is false, it makes a DELETE request with this URL: **/visitormanagement/v1/visitor/123**